apache/spark/docs/docker-stack/build.rst

 Example of preparing the constraint files and wheel files.
-Note that ``mysql`` dependency is removed as ``mysqlclient`` is installed from Oracle's ``apt`` repository and if you want to add it, you need to provide this library from you repository if you want to build Airflow image in an "air-gaped" system.
+Note that ``mysql`` dependency is removed as ``mysqlclient`` is installed from Oracle's ``apt`` repository and if you want to add it, you need to provide this library from your repository if you want to build Airflow image in an "air-gaped" system.

 .. exampleinclude:: docker-examples/restricted/restricted_environments.sh
     :language: bash